rositca-yancheva/friday-finance/qa/README.md

 ## Important Notes

-* Please, do not attempt to PUSH directly to THIS repository;
+* Please, do not attempt to push directly to this repository;
 * Feel free to use Cypress patterns and best practices as you see fit for this challenge.

 ____________________________________________________________________________________________________

-#### If you still have any questions - please reply via email to the person who sent you this challenge.
+#### If you still have any questions - please do not hesitate to reply the email to the person who sent you the challenge. :)